mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-tests.rst

          data: {
              failCommands: ["isMaster"],
              errorCode: 1234,
-             appName: "SDAMSleepTest"
+             appName: "SDAMMinHeartbeatFrequencyTest"
          }
      }

-2. Create a client with directConnection=true, appName="SDAMSleepTest", and
+2. Create a client with directConnection=true, appName="SDAMMinHeartbeatFrequencyTest", and
-   serverSelectionTimeoutMS=unlimited.
+   serverSelectionTimeoutMS=10000.

 3. Start a timer.

-4. Execute a ``ping`` command with unlimited ServerSelectionTimeoutMS.
+4. Execute a ``ping`` command.

 5. Stop the timer.
 Assert that the ``ping`` took between 4.5 seconds and 6.5 seconds to complete.